melihkurtaran/DIE_Gender_Equality_in_Movies/README.md

 Contains our final CSV files, all_characters.csv is for all the character information from all over the movies that we use and all_movies_emotions.csv is all the processed data (all emotion scores of all the dialogues)

+## Codes

+### StepByStep Conversion
+- Shows how we convert the data into different formats

+### Clustering FinalDB
+- Shows how we cluster the characters based on emotions

+### Final Notebook
+- Shows all the codebase we have in sections